nsikan-na/images-search/README.md

 # SPA Widgets! #
 [Visit Live Site](https://nsikan-spa-widgets.netlify.app/)

-This project consisit of multiple simple applications that consume apis.
+This project consisit of multiple applications that consume apis for cool features.

 ## This was build using ##
 * React.js (html,javascript)